ikibalin/cryspy/pages/page2.md

 appropriate alias, for instance:

-# Run GUI "CrysPy Editor"
+# To run GUI "CrysPy Editor"

 Use console/terminal to run GUI "CrysPy Editor":